cri-o/cri-o/docs/kpod-push.1.md

   An existing local directory _path_ storing the manifest, layer tarballs and signatures as individual files.
 This is a non-standardized format, primarily useful for debugging or noninvasive container inspection.

   **docker://**_docker-reference_
   An image in a registry implementing the "Docker Registry HTTP API V2".
-By default, uses the authorization state in `$HOME/.docker/config.json`, which is set e.g. using `(docker login)`.
+By default, uses the authorization state in `$XDG_RUNTIME_DIR/containers/auth.json`, which is set e.g. using `(kpod login)`.

   **docker-archive:**_path_[**:**_docker-reference_]
   An image is stored in the `docker save` formatted file.  _docker-reference_ is only used when creating such a file, and it must not contain a digest.